-Inquiry Area 3 - ConnectednessPart A
+Inquiry Area 3 - Connectedness

+Part A

-Connectedness Student Staff Family & Comm Family & Community Engagement CCSD Districtwide Survey CCSD Districtwide Survey Outreach Session Data Data Reviewed Areas of Strength: 79.48% of students agree that the school encourages them to have healthy habits.
-71.62% of students agree that school staff treat students with respect, regardless of differences like race, ethnicity, gender, or disability.
-Areas for Growth: 49.16% of students do not believe the school is safe.
+Connectedness Student Staff Family & Community Engagen CCSD Districtwide Survey • CCSD Districtwide Survey Outreach Session Data Data Reviewed agree that school staff treat students with respect, regardless of differences like race, ethnicity, gender, or disability, Areas for Growth: 49.16% of students do not believe the school is safe.
 32% of staff do not believe they have opportunities to influence what happens within the school, and that the school promotes staff and teacher participation in decision-making.
-Problem Statement The teachers and staff have improved their overall sense of safety, but do not experience consistent engagement in decision-making.
-Students have improved their perception of being treated with respect and valued, but do not consistently feel safe.
-Critical Root Causes Students and staff are not strategically integrated to schoolwide decision-making structures and processes.
+Problem Statement Critical Root Causes Students and staff are not strategically integrated to schoolwide decision-making structures and processes.